Just Bakery of Atlanta

 Just Bakery of Atlanta is a nonprofit bakery that partners with neighbors who resettled as refugees on paid job training, professional certification, and living wage work.

 The bakery was founded in October 2017 by Leah Lonsbury.
-Just Bakery of Atlanta bakes in a commercial kitchen in Stone Mountain, sells for doorstep deliveries and neighborhood pick-ups through an online store, and pop-ups up around the metro area, including at the Oakhurst Farmers Market on Saturdays from 9 am-1 pm.
+Just Bakery of Atlanta bakes in a commercial kitchen in Stone Mountain, sells for doorstep deliveries and neighborhood pick-ups through an online store, local churches, pop-ups up around the metro area, and farmer's markets.